eguneys/celeste-jumping/README.md

       p.dx += - p.dx * x_friction
     end

 Apart from getting the input, we set player's `dx` property.
 First adding `input_x * h_accel`, that is the horizontal acceleration multiplied by the input direction.
-Next we subtract `p.dx * x_friction` which slows down's the horizontal velocity and halts to zero.
-These formulas are explained in [this SO article](https://stackoverflow.com/questions/667034/simple-physics-based-movement). `h_accel` and `x_friction` are derived from:
+Next we subtract `p.dx * x_friction` which slows down's the horizontal velocity and halts to zero. `h_accel` and `x_friction` are derived from:

     t_max = 10
     v_max = 5